CityRelay

 The Role of Professional Property Management in Maintenance

 Managing a rental property and staying on top of its maintenance schedule requires time and attention.
-Sometimes, this is challenging for shortlet landlords who deal with guest inquiries and frequent turnovers.
+Sometimes this is challenging for short-let landlords who handle guest inquiries and frequent turnovers.

 Fortunately, professional property management companies like City Relay offer end-to-end services that handle both rental management and property maintenance.
 They can support you in different ways, such as: